plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 (SHOW CODE?)

-==> but hey why not just put it into frameworks layer and strictly stick to the dependency rule?
+==> but hey why not just put it into frameworks layer and strictly stick to the dependency rule? true - that would be the fully in line with dependency rule (as discussed before) however i would see a few benefits in keeping such impl in the adapters layer:

-(as discussed before)
+- pro: logically gateways/repositories belong to the adapters layer (rather weak argument) - even if some implementation details create invalid dependencies
-- pro: logically gateways/repositories belong to the adapters layer (rather weak argument)
+- pro: keep the code separated from "true" frameworks and so avoid getting coupled to s.th. we clearly do not want to marry
-- pro: keep the code separated from "true" frameworks
+- pro: possible to be called by other classes in the adapters layer without further indirections (e.g. for unit of work facades we may call "low level gateways" or some caching we want to keep in adapters layer we can easily call the real implementation)

-- con: project hosting such "hybrid" adapters need dependencies to such libraries so there is no strong barrier anymore to other - otherwise dependency free - code
+for sure all these aspects can be realized with more clear separation - with interfaces in adapters layer and impl in frameworks layer but still it might be more pragmatic and still clean enough to do it this way.

-- pro: possible to be called by other classes in the adapters layer without further indirections
+in the end you need to decide what you want to optimize for and how strict you want to or need to draw borders in your architecture. in a project with many and new developers I would for sure draw borders more strict than in a 2 man show of experiences software craftsmen.

 ## Libraries in use case interactors?